West Coast Council area

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local worers in Cradle Coast Region will be influenced by factors including:
+The occupations of the local workers in the West Coast Council area will be influenced by factors including:

 - The age of the workforce;